ganesha360/4.Execution_of_NetworkCommends/README.md

 # 4.Execution_of_NetworkCommands
+## NAME: GANESH R
+## REG NO: 212222240029
-## AIM :Use of Network commands in Real Time environment
+## AIM: Use of Network commands in Real Time environment
-## Software : Command promt and Pycharm.
+## Software: Command promt and Pycharm.

 ## Algorithms :